CMU-IDS-2022/final-project-ketchup-wants-h1b/README.md

 ## Paper and video demo

 The paper can be found [here](https://ieeexplore.ieee.org/document/8933628).
-The video demo can be accessed [here](https://drive.google.com/file/d/1AWdrKle0DkpRKbu641FDhGY5UvDmiWBQ/view?usp=sharing)(available only to people within Carnegie Mellon University)
+The video demo can be accessed [here](https://drive.google.com/file/d/1AWdrKle0DkpRKbu641FDhGY5UvDmiWBQ/view?usp=sharing) (available only to people within Carnegie Mellon University).

 ## Work distribution